Dynamic capital allocation

 Our consistently applied policy continues with the following allocation priorities:

 - Organic growth investment in existing locations and greenfield sites

 - Returns to shareholders – progressive dividend policy and share buy-backs to maintain target leverage range

 A core element of our financial stability comes from our strategy of ensuring that, averaged across the economic cycle, we always deliver RoI well ahead of our cost of capital.
 RoI through the cycle is the key measure for any rental company and the best medium-term indicator of the strength of the business.
 We do this in a variety of ways at different stages of the cycle, all focused on the effective management of invested capital and financial discipline.

 We have been consistent in our commitment to both low leverage and a well invested fleet, and we benefit from the options this strategy has provided.
+The length and gradual nature of the last cycle enabled us to establish a smooth, well distributed fleet profile across the age bands which provides significant flexibility across the economic cycle.
 Traditionally, rental companies have only generated cash in a downturn when they reduce capital expenditure and age their fleet.
 In the upturn, they consume cash as they replace their fleets and then seek to grow.
-We have changed this dynamic with our scale and strong margins.
+We have changed this dynamic through the cycle with our scale and strong margins.

-This financial position, when combined with the scale, maturity and diversity of the business, puts us in a strong position as we embark on Sunbelt 3.0.
-As a result, free cash flow from operations will fund 100% of our ambitious 3.0 organic growth plans leaving significant capacity for bolt-ons and returns to shareholders.
+This financial position, when combined with the scale, maturity and diversity of the business, puts us in a strong position as we implement Sunbelt 3.0.
+Free cash flow from operations will fund 100% of our ambitious Sunbelt 3.0 organic growth plans, leaving significant capacity for bolt-ons and returns to shareholders.